die-Deutsche-Orthopaedie/shitty-arse-discord-bots/README.md

 actually it can run almost without issue in ovh's free host (you'll need an UK ip to apply for one, because `ENGLAND IS MY CITY`), or other free hosts with ssh access, except you'll need to use `bash futaba.sh` instead of `./futaba.sh`

+**wait an arsefockin' minute**, i really need to make a command to spam "`ENGLAND IS MY CITY`" xDDDD

 Usage:

 `./futaba.sh [options] cutie cutie_name`